Social inhibition: Adolescence

 This is in contrast to a study that measured inhibition levels through self reports from the adolescent and their parents.
 West and Newman found that young American Indian women and their parents reported higher levels of inhibition than young American Indian men; in addition, the parental reports also predicted social anxiety in young American Indian women over young American Indian men.
 In this same study, relationship development with peers was investigated over time.
 West and Newman stated that low levels of behavioral inhibition had an association with early social and school situations and that were related to greater levels of socially mediated anxiety, especially negative evaluation of fear by peers.
 This study then speculates about the possibility that adolescents and children who have a generally positive social experience will be more aware of the status of these positive relationships, therefore more anxious about failure in their social domain.
 Other studies also discussed how in many cases, early behavioral inhibition is a risk factor for the development of chronic high school-age inhibition and possible social anxiety disorder.
 Although social inhibition can be a predictor of other social disorders there is not an extremely large portion of adolescents who have developed an anxiety disorder and also had a history of inhibition in childhood.

-Besic and Kerr believes that appearance can be a factor for social inhibition.
-In their study they hypothesized that a way to handle difficult situations with behavioral inhibition was to present an off-putting appearance.
-They examined "radical" crowds, such as those labeled as goths and punks and if their appearances fulfilled a functions for their inhibition.
-They state that a radical style could be used to draw away the social boundaries and relieve them of pressures or expectations to interact in unfamiliar situations with unfamiliar peers.
+To summarize, Kerr believes that appearance can be a factor for social inhibition.
+In their study, they hypothesized that a way to handle difficult situations with behavioral inhibition was to present an off-putting appearance.
+They examined "radical" crowds, such as those labeled as goths and punks, and if their appearances fulfilled a function for their inhibition.
+They state that a radical style could be used to draw away social boundaries and relieve them of pressures or expectations to interact in unfamiliar situations with unfamiliar peers.
 Another possibility is that an individual may be self-handicapping to ensure that they will not have to interact with unfamiliar peers.
 The results revealed that radicals were significantly more inhibited than other groups.
 However, there are other inhibited individuals in other social classifications.
-The highest inhibited radical was no more inhibited than the highest inhibited individual in other groups.
+The highest-inhibited radical was no more inhibited than the highest-inhibited individual in other groups.